 For example, if you set a 301 redirect from https://website.come/home to https://website.com, the user will land on the latter.

 Search engines will still index the web page with the 301 redirect status code.
 Further, most of the link equity will be transferred to the redirected page.

 To implement a 301 redirect, you can install a WordPress plugin like Redirection.
 However, it doesn’t redirect all types of URLs.

 For example, if you want to redirect from HTTP to HTTPS or from non-www to www, and vice-versa, you need to implement it by accessing the .htaccess file, provided your website runs on Apache servers.

-In case of other servers, or even Apache servers, contact your web host to avail expert guidance.
+In the case of other servers, or even Apache servers, contact your web host to avail yourself expert guidance.

 If you’re confused about what to implement – canonical tag or 301 redirect – give first preference to the 301 redirect because of two reasons:

 - More link equity flows through a redirect.

 - Users directly land on the main web page, linking to it and sharing it, thereby strengthening its authority.